gorilla-devs/ferium/README.md

 Ferium executables from GitHub Releases do not require any external dependencies at runtime.
 If you compile from source on Linux, using GCC to build will result in binaries that require GCC to be available at runtime.
-On Linux, the regular version requires some sort of desktop environment that offers an XDG Desktop Portal to show the folder picker.
+On Linux, the regular versions require some sort of desktop environment to be available that offers an XDG Desktop Portal to show the folder picker.
-The `nogui` versions do not need this as they won't have a GUI folder picker, making these variants suitable for headless/server use.
+The `nogui` versions do not need this as they won't have a GUI folder picker, making these variants suitable for server use.

+> [!IMPORTANT]
+> Linux users!
+Use the `nogui` versions (or compile with `--no-default-features`) if you do not have desktop environment (like GNOME, KDE, XFCE, etc.)

 ### Packages